andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 ## Instead of...

-...checking whether a value is zero in a conditional, how other languages might do it:
+...checking whether a value is equal to zero in a conditional:

 ```ruby
 if number == 0